ISC English literature —A Gorilla in the Guest Room by Gerald Durrell

 Looking for the ‘elusive’ gorilla ….

-Gorillas don’t proliferate as much as other species do, so they were in rarity.
+Gorillas don’t proliferate as much as other species do, so they are in rarity.
 African jungles are their natural habitats, but the continent had been caught in interncine conflicts, illegal trading in animals, and similar other causes that had pushed the gorillas to the edge of extinction.
 Animal conservation was seldom in the governments’ agenda.
 No wonder, with fast dwindling numbers, gorillas became too elusive for animal collectors.
 Durrell was not quite convinced that the dealer was serious about his offer of a baby gorilla.
 Animal dealers, generally, had pathetic awareness about the species they trade in.
 So, Durrell assumed that the dealer possibly had a chimpanzee to offer.
 Nertheless, he couldn’t dismss the offer out of hand.

 A gorilla is spotted ...

 The dealer quoted twelve hundred pounds for the animal.
-Durell thought for a oment, and conveyed his readiness to cut the deal.
-He decide that he will inspect the animal at the London airport, and would take it if it was in relatively good shape.
+Durell thought for a oment, and conveyed his readiness to cut a deal.
+He decides that he will inspect the animal at the London airport, and would take it if it was in relatively good shape.
 Durrell’s mother was excited about the prospect of having a baby gorilla around.
 Durrell’s wife, Jacquie, however, weighed the idea carefully.
 She wanted to know the price being paid.
 Durrell skirted the query stating that gorillas are a rare species to acquire.
-But, Jacquie insisted n knowing the price.
+But, Jacquie insisted on knowing the price.
 When she knew that the deal had been struck for twelve hundred pounds, she exploded in indignation.
 She felt, it was too high a price to be paid especially when they already had a large loan to repay to the bank.
 She said the idea was absurd, and the bank manager would surely refuse to give such a big amount for just a baby gorilla.

-Durrell suggested that he could crowdfund the purchase by approaching the rich and bored inhabitants in the island, who woud find the baby gorilla a good source of entertainment.
+Durrell suggested that he could crowd-fund the purchase by approaching the rich and bored inhabitants in the island, who woud find the baby gorilla a good source of entertainment.
 Jacquie was scathing in her comments about the acquisition idea.
-Durrell was not detrred by his wife’s strident disapproval.
+Durrell was not deterred by his wife’s strident disapproval.
 He rang up Hope to ask her for a list of the wealthiest people living in the island.
 When asked why he needed the list, Durrell explained how he planned to mobilize the twelve hundred pounds for acquiring the baby gorilla through donations from these people.
 An incredulous Hope laughed off the idea as a crazy one.
 Finally, after listening to Durrell’s laborious explanations, she gave up, and agreed to give him the list.

 Durrell starts fund-raising. …

 With the list in hand, Durrell began dialling up the affluent people one by one.
 First to receive Durrell’s call was Mrs. Mcgurgle.
-He was at his persuasive best.
+Durrell was at his persuasive best.
 With not much of haggling, she agreed to pay a part of the procurement cost of the baby gorilla.
 Durrell smelled success.
 By lunch time, the collection had touched a tidy 200 pounds.
 Still, there was the need for a thousand more.
 Durrell’s mood was upbeat.

 Next to be called was one Major Domo, whom Durrell had never met.
 With some hesitation, he called the Major and explained his project.
 Quite surprisingly for Durrell, the Major was excited about the idea of having a gorilla as an inmate in the tiny island.
 Quite readily, he told Durrell to come to him to collect the shortfall amount of a thousand pounds.
 Durrell was thrilled.